CVidrio/ffa-framework/docs/eda/spearman.md

 Then, the test statistic $t_{i}$ has the $t$-distribution with $n-2$ degrees of freedom.

-For more information, see the Wikipedia pages on [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) and [Spearman's Correlation Coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
+For more information, see the Wikipedia pages on [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) and [Spearman's Rho](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).

+The code used to implement this test can be found [here](https://github.com/rileywheadon/ffa-framework/tree/master/source/eda/spearman).